MarvTr/quicksilver/README.md

 ### Functions

-**NOTE:** if a function finished successfully it returns json, on failure it returns null
+**NOTE:** if a function finished successfully it returns data, on failure it returns null

 - setEndpoint(string $newEndpoint)
   - override endpoint string